loopwerk/loopwerk.io/content/articles/2024-12-24-django-vs-flask-vs-fastapi.md

 ---
-tags: python, django
+tags: python, django, review
 summary: I started using Django in 2009, and fifteen years later I am still a happy user.
 When I compare this to the number of JavaScript frameworks I’ve gone through during the same fifteen years, it’s clear that Django is rather special.
 ---

 # Why I still choose Django over Flask or FastAPI

 I started using Django in 2009, and fifteen years later I am still a happy user.
 When I compare this to the number of JavaScript frameworks I’ve gone through during the same fifteen years, it’s clear that Django is rather special.
-Here are a few of my reasons.
+Here are a few of my reasons why.

 ## Batteries included
 Django comes with a database ORM, authentication, a way to email users, a template language, static files handling, forms and validation, a testing framework, support for localization, RSS feeds, the built-in admin interface for your database models, and a bunch of other things.